What’s The Best Neem Oil For Indoor Plants

 Neem oil in bottle and Neem leaf in mortar and pestle white ceramic with stick and fruit on wooden background.

-Spritz neem oil on the leaves of plants, the top layer of soil, and any areas where you see signs of problems.
-If you discover any signs of insect eggs, holes in leaves from chewing or burrowing, or sticky residue, it's time to reach for neem oil.
-Apply the oil every two weeks.
+If you notice insect eggs, leaf damage from chewing or burrowing, or sticky residue, it's time to reach for neem oil.
+Apply the oil every two weeks for the best results.

 In Closing